 Aranayan is the god of creating, light, birth, truth, water, discovery, and Art.

-Aranayan is one of the three main Powers created by Fate to rule the universe.
+Aranayan is one of the four main Powers created by Fate to rule the universe.
 Many ascribe Aranayan as a god of “good” but that is to misunderstand the nature of the divine.
 The sun may create life, but it can also burn it away.
 A vine that is created can also choke the life out of other plants.
 And creation requires the destruction of what needs to be re-created in a better form.
 Aranayan is the god of creation and beginnings and is the opposite of his counterpart, Belendor, the god of destruction and and dying.
 The two forces balance one another, much as Twiggle and Enoth do.

 Followers of Aranayan believe, whether correct or not, that Aranayan, not Fate, created the universe.
 That Aranayan chose, in an act of benevolence, to give birth to all that is.
 However, Arayanan’s judgement is equally powerful and terrible.
 Aranayan smote Tidron and laid him low when the god of paladins begged to bear a punishment intended for his beloved Aravel.
 Aranayan is benevolent, stern, and uncompromising.

 Followers of Aranayan tend to fall into two main categories: The Lightgivers and the Sunset Vigil.

 The Lightgivers focus on the community and family aspect of Aranayan.
 The promote the growth of powerful communities and tend to be found in more agrarian areas where farmers pray to Aranayan to bless their crops and to forgive Aravel for whichever great sin she committed.
 Lightgivers promote mercy through penetance and the doing of good deeds.
 They tend to be less against material wealth and possessions as those can be used to promote good.